 In addition, the administration has issued guidance allowing for the creation of health insurance products that are not required to meet the standards of the ACA.
-These so-called “skinny” plans include Short-term Limited Duration Health Plans and Association Health Plans.
+These so-called “skinny” plans include Short-term Limited Duration (STLD) and Association Health Plans.1

-Collectively, these regulations create two separate health insurance markets — one for the healthy and the other for people with pre-existing conditions.
+Collectively, these regulations create twon separate health insurance markets — one for healthy people and the other for people with pre-existing conditions.
 Moreover, it further destabilizes the state health insurance marketplaces.

-The ACA remains the law of the land despite efforts to repeal and replace it in 2017.
-It is currently subject to a legal challenge brought by the state Attorney’s General.
-The Supreme Court will take up that case in 2021.
+The ACA remains the law of the land despite efforts to repeal and replace.
+It is currently subject to a legal challenge brought by state Attorney’s General.
+The Supreme Court is expected to announce their ruling in late Spring/early Summer 2021.

-NHF continues to monitor state waiver applications and take action to prevent waivers from reducing the ACA’s key protections.
+NBDF continues to monitor state waiver applications and take action to prevent waivers from reducing the ACA’s key consumer protections.

 Copay Accumulator Adjustment Programs

-NHF opposes the use of copay accumulator adjustment programs because they jeopardize a patient’s access to life-saving medication and may drive up healthcare costs as patients turn to more expensive emergency departments to obtain their clotting factor therapy.
+NBDF opposes the use of copay accumulator adjustment programs because they jeopardize a patient’s access to life-saving medication and may drive up health care costs as patients turn to more expensive emergency departments to obtain their clotting factor therapy.

-Manufacturer copay assistance cards have positive benefits for patients (improves access, affordability, and compliance).
-However, an increasing number of health insurance plan sponsors believe they drive prescription drug costs up by assisting beneficiaries in satisfying part or all of their personal out of pocket (OOP) costs.
+Copayment assistance, including manufacturer discount cards, has positive benefits for patients (improves access, affordability, and compliance).
+However, an increasing number of health insurance plan sponsors believe they drive up prescription drug costs by assisting beneficiaries in satisfying part or all of their personal out-of-pocket (OOP) costs.

-Their contention is that if a patient has little to no personal share of the costs, they would have no incentive to consider generic alternatives, formulary, or preferred drugs and would likely not think twice about getting unnecessary tests, procedures, and labs.
+Their contention is that if a patient has little to no personal share of the costs, he or she would have no incentive to consider generic alternatives, formulary, or preferred drugs, and would likely not think twice about getting unnecessary tests, procedures, and labs.

-Accumulator adjustment programs target manufacturer copay assistance programs available for specialty drugs by no longer allowing them to count towards a member’s accumulator (annual total of out-of-pocket expenses), believing that manufacturers use them to steer patients to higher cost drugs, rather than lower-cost generic equivalents.
+Accumulator Adjustment Programs target copay assistance programs by no longer allowing them to count towards a member’s accumulator (annual total of out-of-pocket expenses), believing that manufacturers use these programs to steer patients to higher cost drugs, rather than lower-cost generic equivalents.